wa8w1r3/land-river/README.md

    `./network.sh up createChannel -ca -s couchdb`

 6. From the same location run to deploy the chaincode:
-   `./network.sh deployCC -ccn basic -ccp ../../chaincode/ -ccl javascript`
+   `./network.sh deployCC -ccn basic -ccp ../../chaincode/ -ccl typescript`
 7. Go to project root folder and run the whole app with:
    `yarn start`
    _OR_